Labour pledges levy on payday lenders

-LONDON Labour leader Ed Miliband said on Thursday he would impose a levy on the payday lending industry if his party won the next election in 2015, accusing some lenders of exploiting vulnerable parts of society.
+LONDON British opposition leader Ed Miliband said on Thursday he would impose a levy on the payday lending industry if his party won the next election in 2015, accusing some lenders of exploiting vulnerable parts of society.

 Demand for short-term, high-interest loans to tide workers over until payday has boomed in Britain, Europe and the United States as banks have pulled back from risky lending following the 2008 financial crisis.